WSTG - Latest

 $ host -t ns www.owasp.org www.owasp.org is an alias for owasp.org. owasp.org name server ns1.secure.net. owasp.org name server ns2.secure.net.

-A zone transfer may now be requested to the name servers for domain
+A zone transfer can now be requested to the name servers for the domain

 example.com.
-If the tester is lucky, they will get back a list of the DNS entries for this domain.
+If the tester is fortunate, they may receive a list of the DNS entries for this domain in response.
 This will include the obvious

 www.example.com and the not-so-obvious